Anerkiki/pokemon-island-resort/README.md

 ### Navbar:

 This has links to all of the main pages and is always fixed to the top, so is accessible from anywhere in the website.
-It has links to all of the pages (with exception to the Success/Thank You page - which you access after submitting any of the forms) - [see full list](#full-navbar-button-dropdown-list)
+It has links to all of the pages (with exception to the Success and 404 pages) - [see full list](#full-navbar-button-dropdown-list)

 **Larger Screen (Full Sized) Navbar:**